Sutherland Falls

 Sutherland Falls is a waterfall near Milford Sound in New Zealand's South Island.
-At 580 metres (1,904 feet) the falls were long believed to be the tallest waterfall in New Zealand.
-Terror Falls, in the Poseidon Valley (nearby), are 750m, and Browne Falls cascades 843 metres (2,766 feet) down a mountainside in Doubtful Sound, leading some to view that as the tallest.
+The falls are located 13.5nm southwest of Chao Pass.
+At 580 metres (1,904 feet) the falls are the tallest waterfall in New Zealand.

 The water falls from Lake Quill in three cascades: the upper is 229 m tall, the middle is 248 m, and the lower is 103 m tall.
 A vertical fall of 580 m is made over 480 m of horizontal distance, thus the mean grade of falls is approximately 56 degrees.

-The base of Sutherland Falls is a 90 minutes (return) walk from Quintin Public Shelter on the Milford Track.
+The base of Sutherland Falls is a 90-minute (return) walk from Quintin Public Shelter on the Milford Track.